Cactoidal/GodotRustEthers-rs/README.md

 <i>The Class Name needs to match the name of the class you defined in your compiled Rust library.</i>
 </p>

-* Now link the script to the .gdnlib library itself.
+* Now link the script to the .gdnlib resource.

 <p align="center">
 <img width="289" alt="set library" src="https://github.com/Cactoidal/GodotRustEthers-rs/assets/115384394/058e9560-c018-454f-a1e0-bb350a758951">